Madison in Morgan County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment • Industry & Commerce.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is January 18, 1892.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-In Memory of the Boys from Morgan County, Georgia (a few steps from this marker); William Tappan Thompson (within shouting distance of this marker); Civic Advancement (within shouting distance of this marker); Morgan County (within shouting distance of this marker); The Town Square (within shouting distance of this marker); Community Settlement (within shouting distance of this marker); Banking Institutions (within shouting distance of this marker); Madison (about 400 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: In Memory of the Boys from Morgan County, Georgia (a few steps from this marker); Morgan County Veterans Memorial Walk (within shouting distance of this marker); William Tappan Thompson (within shouting distance of this marker); E.R.
+Lambert (within shouting distance of this marker); Morgan County (within shouting distance of this marker); Charles Ross Mason (within shouting distance of this marker); The Town Square (within shouting distance of this marker); Civic Advancement (within shouting distance of this marker).
 Touch for a list and map of all markers in Madison.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.